sephiroth74/esp32-photo-frame/README.md

 4. **Build and Upload**
    - Connect your ESP32 board
    - Use PlatformIO to build and upload the firmware

+## ESP32-C6 Specific Considerations

+### Known Issues and Workarounds

+When using **ESP32-C6 boards** (such as DFRobot FireBeetle 2 ESP32-C6), you may encounter I2C/WiFi coexistence issues that can cause JSON parsing errors in Google Drive API responses.
+The symptoms include:

+- JSON parsing errors with truncated responses at exactly 32KB
+- HTTP response corruption with character sequences like `�����`
+- `ArduinoJson` errors: `IncompleteInput` or `InvalidInput`

+### **Root Cause**
+ESP32-C6 has hardware-level interference between I2C operations (used for RTC communication) and WiFi operations (used for Google Drive API calls).
+This interference corrupts incoming WiFi data.

+### **Implemented Solution**
+The firmware includes comprehensive workarounds that completely isolate I2C and WiFi operations:

+1. **Complete I2C Shutdown**: I2C bus is completely shut down before any WiFi operations begin
+2. **WiFi Operation Isolation**: All network operations (time sync + Google Drive) happen while I2C is disabled
+3. **Delayed I2C Restart**: I2C is only restarted after WiFi is completely disconnected
+4. **RTC Update Management**: Time fetched during WiFi operations is stored and applied to RTC after I2C restart

+### **Alternative Solution**
+For new projects, consider using **ESP32-S3 boards** (like DFRobot FireBeetle 2 ESP32-S3) which don't suffer from these coexistence issues and offer additional benefits:
+- Better I2C/WiFi isolation
+- More memory (PSRAM support)
+- Dual-core architecture
+- More stable operation

+### **Code Implementation**
+The workarounds are implemented in:
+- `platformio/src/main.cpp`: I2C shutdown before all WiFi operations
+- `platformio/src/rtc_util.cpp`: Deferred RTC updates after I2C restart
+- `platformio/include/rtc_util.h`: New RTC update function declarations

 ## Configuration & Customization